OVDR-Studios/cdn.arrival.studio/mw/readme.md

 Used to store web-hosted assets for Management Wanted!

-Allowing us to change splash texts, the OVDR Studios memberlist, and Forge's update checker without releasing a new jar!
+Allowing us to change splash texts, the OVDR Studios memberlist, Forge's update checker, and our banlist without needing to release a new jar!

 Made & Maintained by ChrisArrived / Arrival's Workshop.